Key Levers SAP is Pulling to Compel RISE and AI Adoption

 Based on SAP’s aspirations and their expectations conveyed to Wall Street, the changes made to the compensation structure for their salesforce, as well as the strategic alliances formed within their partner ecosystem, it is evident that SAP has gone all-in to aggressively push customers to RISE.
 As a result, we have seen SAP be forceful in its singular focus to drive customers to select RISE over the perpetual model.

 We’ll be keeping tabs on how this new leadership team will attempt to influence RISE adoption and if SAP continues to surpass its growth ambitions for RISE.
-In the meantime, we have outlined the main vendor negotiation tactics to expect from SAP for those clients planning to pursue a RISE evaluation.
+In the meantime, we have outlined the main tactics to expect from SAP for those clients planning to pursue a RISE evaluation.

 RISE vs. Perpetual Tactics